New robotics fieldlab opens doors on TU Delft Campus

 RoboHouse offers several courses for a broad audience, for example about programming a robot arm of linking up a sensor to a neural network.
 “There aren’t many places where you can learn this in such a short period of time”, Siebel says.

 Fieldlabs have been on the rise over the last years.
-Read here the reasons why.
+Read <link kennisvalorisatie home-of-innovation special living-labs-important-for-solving-social-issues>here the reasons why.

-Read more about RoboHouse in this interview with Jaimy Siebel.
+Read more about RoboHouse in <link kennisvalorisatie home-of-innovation special robohouse>this interview with Jaimy Siebel.